 “Brands are kind of teetering on athletes.
 It’s a cheaper alternative for these social influencers, but no one really knows what a social influencer is yet.
 It’s a weird world right now.” — Austin Smith

 So-called microinfluencers like Lev represent the new outdoor professional: those with less intimidating resumes.
-Smith has snowboarded for his entire life; Lev only took up skiing and mountaineering in earnest after moving to the Pacific Northwest.
+Smith has snowboarded for his entire life; Lev, a lifelong skier, only took up mountaineering in earnest after moving to the Pacific Northwest.
 Best, by contrast, graduated film school; Wyeth minored in photography.

 One of Wyeth's Instagram posts